solosoyfranco/solosoyfranco.github.io/content/posts/welcome.md

 slug = 'welcome'
 +++

-# Hi 👋
+# Hi 👋 :)

 This blog is currently **in progress**.
-Over the next few weeks, I’ll begin migrating many of my personal notes, experiments, and technical documentation from **Obsidian & Notion** to this public space — in hopes that some of it may help others too.
+Over the next few weeks, I’ll begin migrating many of my personal notes, experiments, and technical documentation from **Obsidian & Notion** to this public space — in hopes that some of it may help others too..

 Topics will range from: